jontofront/ecoNET-300-Home-Assistant-Integration/docs/DEVELOPER_TOOLS_GUIDE.md

 2. **Refresh the page** (F5) or navigate to different sections
 3. **Look for requests** to your device's IP address (e.g., `192.168.1.100`)
 4. **Filter by "Fetch/XHR"** to see only API calls

+**What You'll See:**
+- API calls like `getCurrentState`, `getDeviceParams`, `getDeviceRegParams`
+- Status codes showing "200" for successful responses
+- Timeline markers showing when requests were made (500ms, 1000ms, 1500ms)
+- Filter options to narrow down the requests you want to examine

 ### Step 3: Find Parameter Keys